logicalclocks/feature-store-api/docs/hopsworksai/sso/sso.md

   </figure>
 </p>

-Enter the *Application ACS URL* that you copy from the Hopsworks.ai setup page.
-Enter the *Application SAML audience* that you copy from the Hopsworks.ai setup page.
+Paste the *Application ACS URL* and *Application SAML audience* that you copy from the Hopsworks.ai setup page.
 Click on *Save changes*.

 <p align="center">
   <figure>